samuelstaylor/Classical-Coulomb-Explosion/README.md

 # Classical-Coulomb-Explosion
-Program simulate Coulomb explosion of molecules and generate output files.
+Program to simulate Coulomb explosion of molecules and generate output files.

 **Description:** Simulates coulomb explosion of molecules given their atoms' element, initial position, and charge.
 Initializes the atoms' velocities to the Boltzmann distribution.
 Can perform an number of simulations in a given run